mwz210/Item-Catalog-App/README.md

 ### Run the Python File ###
 ___

-Finally, we actually get to see our reports!
+Finally, we actually get to start the web application!
 Now within the Linux OS, we should still be in the same location.

 <br/>

 Run the following command:

 ```
-python logs.py
+python project.py
 ```

 <br/>